Israel to mobilize tens of thousands of reservists for expanded Gaza operation

 Ben-Gvir's prison visit comes amid a string of provocative moves.
 It's less than a week after he published a video of himself admonishing an imprisoned Palestinian leader in a face-to-face meeting inside a prison, saying Israel will confront anyone who acts against the country and "wipe them out."

-Two and a half weeks ago, he visited Jerusalem’s most visited and prayed at Jerusalem’s most sensitive holy site, triggering regional condemnation and fears that the provocative move could further escalate tensions.
+Two and a half weeks ago, he visited and prayed at Jerusalem’s most sensitive holy site, triggering regional condemnation and fears that the provocative move could further escalate tensions.

 Netanyahu’s government depends on backing from the far-right, which opposes negotiations for a phased ceasefire in Gaza.
 Ben-Gvir said Monday that Netanyahu didn’t have a mandate to pursue such a truce.